Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

  1 file changed, 1 insertion(+)
 ```

 In addition to copying text from the terminal to a file, the `cat` command can be used going the other way for getting a quick look at a short file.
 For longer files, use `less`, which lets you go through a file a page at a time.
 As you might expect, it's an improved version of an older Unix command called `more`.
-(And it has nothing to do with the cat on your keyboard.)
+(And it has nothing to do with the cat putting his paws on your keyboard.)

 Revert isn't the only way to fix this; you could simply have edited `site.css` and committed the changed file.
 That's harder if the changes you committed were extensive, and in any case the `revert` is a good way to signal your intent.